Courses & Curriculum

 One, two, and three dimensional motion of a particle, non-inertial systems, classical scattering, rigid-body motion.
 Lagrange and Hamilton equations, calculus of variations, oscillations.
 Prerequisites: PHY 224, MAT 222.
 Fall even-numbered year, 2 year cycle

 PHY 445 Special Topics in Physics 1 credit

 This course will cover model formation and development using archival journal articles in physics.
 The subject material will rotate by semester among topics such as astrophysics, quantum theory, and thermodynamics.
 Students will be expected to read and critique journal articles, lead discussions on journal articles, and trace the development of an area of physics through assigned readings.
 Enrollment is restricted to physics majors and minors with senior status, and by permission of instructor.
 Spring 2-year cycle.

 PHY 446 Quantum Mechanics I 3 credits

 Experimental basis of quantum mechanics, state functions, operators.
 Schrodinger’s equation and applications, parity, perturbation theory, Dirac notation.
-Prerequisite: MAT 336 is strongly recommended.
+Prerequisite: PHY 225 is required, MAT 336 is strongly recommended.
 Spring even-numbered year, 2 year cycle

 PHY 449 Nuclear Physics Lab 1 credit

 One-semester lab meeting once per week.
 Experiments study nuclear instrumentation, characteristics of radiation and nuclear spectra.
 Prerequisite: PHY 225 2 year cycle